Corporate Governance in GC Rieber Shipping ASA

 The company’s board of directors and management are committed to promoting equal treatment of all shareholders.

-The company has one main shareholder, GC Rieber AS, owning 70.44 percent of the shares as at 31 December 2013.
+The company has one main shareholder, GC Rieber AS, owning 70.44 percent of the shares as at 31 December 2016.
 The chairman of the board, Paul-Chr.
 Rieber, indirectly controls 1.8 percent of the shares in the company.
-In addition, GC Rieber Shipping owns 50 percent of the shares in Reef Subsea AS.

 The group carries out purchase and sales transactions with close associates as part of the normal business operations.
 In the view of the board of directors and management, all agreements entered into between the company and its main shareholders (including related companies), and also other business agreements, must be entered into on arm’s length terms.